Assück: Paul Pavlovich

 Paul Pavlovich (born March 3, 1970) is an American artist, graphic designer, and musician.
-Currently living in St. Petersburg, Florida, he is best known as the first lead singer for Assück, which he co-founded in 1987.
-In October 2008, IGN Entertainment named Pavlovich one of the '10 Best Death Metal Singers' stating "In terms of the guys doing the deeper or what some fans call "guttural" vocal style, Pavlovich is in an elite class."
+Currently living in St. Petersburg, Florida, he is best known as the first vocalist for Assück, which he co-founded in 1988.
+In October 2008, IGN Entertainment named Pavlovich one of the '10 Best Death Metal Singers' stating "In terms of the guys doing the deeper or what some fans call "guttural" vocal style, Pavlovich is in an elite class".

 Since his departure from the band in 1992, Pavlovich shifted his attention to visual art and design.
 After graduating from the Ringling School of Art and Design in 1994, Pavlovich spent a period of time in New York City developing his unique system of painting and image making.
-During his short residence in the Park Slope neighborhood of Brooklyn, New York Pavlovich spent several months rehearsing with the band Cattle Press (Hydra Head Records).
+During his short residence in the Park Slope neighborhood of Brooklyn, New York, Pavlovich spent several months rehearsing with the band Cattle Press.

-Pavlovich returned to the Tampa Bay Area with a developed body of artwork which he began showing in group shows.
+Pavlovich returned to the Tampa Bay area with a developed body of artwork which he began showing in group shows.
 In 2002 Pavlovich was selected to show several works at the Tampa Museum of Art.
 In 2004 Pavlovich was approached by curator Timothy Warner of the Covivant Gallery in Tampa who was interested in organizing Pavlovich's first solo exhibit of work entitled "Temporary Past Life" which received praise from national and local media.
 Pavlovich continues his visual work which has been widely seen in both print and web-media.

 In late 2004, Pavlovich was asked by longtime friend and guitarist Sam Williams to contribute vocals to a recording project called Track the Curse.
-In 2006, the album The New Land was released by the Tennessee label Spins Good Records, and in 2007, They've Taken Everything (VA CD; Profane Existence).
+In 2006, the album The New Land was released by the Tennessee label Spins Good Records, and They've Taken Everything in 2007.

 Pavlovich appeared as a guest vocalist on the 2014 album, Longhena, by technical grindcore band Gridlink, contributing on the track "Chalk Maple".

 In 2018, Pavlovich founded his own label called Roman Numeral Records, and also formed a new grindcore band called Alphanumeric, whose debut EP was released in 2019 through Roman Numeral.